 RawDigger.
 This is a very technical app for those who want to really drill down into the raw data captured by the camera’s sensor.
 It provides an enormous amount of data that usually isn’t accessible, but it’s best suited to technically-minded shooters aiming to extract everything possible from the data.
 There are versions for Windows and Mac, and there are various editions with increasing levels of data at increasing price points (starting at $19.99, with a 30-day free trial).

 ExifTool is a free utility developed by Phil Harvey that works with file metadata, including that encoded with RAW image files.
-It’s the gold standard in terms of the data it can access, but by itself, it’s not the most user-friendly tool, so many users might prefer one of the versions that adds a more user-friendly interface on top, such as pyExifToolGUI (Windows, Mac, Linux) or ExifToolGUI (Windows).
+It’s the gold standard in terms of the image metadata it can access, but by itself, it’s not the most user-friendly tool, so many users might prefer one of the versions that adds a more user-friendly interface on top, such as pyExifToolGUI (Windows, Mac, Linux) or ExifToolGUI (Windows).
 It’s free and platform-independent, and you can find pre-compiled distributions for Windows, Mac, and Unix.

 FastRawViewer.
 This RAW image viewer from the folks at LibRaw is designed for very fast culling of RAW image files into keepers and rejects and other sorting at an early stage of the workflow.
 A key difference with PhotoMechanic, which is another app famed for its speed, is that PhotoMechanic draws on the embedded JPG previews, while FastRawViewer quickly renders the RAW data.
 It has some basic correction tools, but it’s not intended as a full-blown RAW image processor.
 There are versions for Windows and Mac; a license is $19.99.